BERRAMOU/Ecommerce/README.md

 # EcommerceTest
-it's the first project in symfony
+it's the first project in symfony its a repo of test